Lincoln Home National Historic Site: Other structures

 Along with the Lincoln Home, several other structures within the four-block area are also preserved.
-The exteriors of the homes have been restored to their appearance during the time Lincoln lived in the neighborhood.
-Three of these structures, the Dean House, the Corneau house, and the Arnold House, are open to visitors and house exhibits on the life and times of Lincoln and his neighbors.
-Explanatory signs for other sites tell additional neighborhood history, such as a site for a home that was on the Underground Railroad.
-In total, the buildings included in the park occupy 12 acre/ Other homes are still privately owned and occupied under regulation of the Park District.
+The exteriors of the homes have been restored to their appearance during the time Lincoln lived in the neighborhood, and street and sidewalks use period materials.
+Three of these structures, the Dean House (exhibit: "What a Pleasant Home Abe Lincoln Has"), the Corneau house (exhibit: "Voices of Springfield"), and the Arnold House (exhibit: "If These Walls Could Talk"), are open to visitors and house exhibits on the life and times of Lincoln and his neighbors.
+Explanatory signs for other sites tell additional neighborhood history, such as the Jameson Jenkins site for a home that was on the Underground Railroad.
+In total, the buildings included in the park occupy 12 acre.
+Other homes are still privately owned and occupied under regulation of the Park District.
+A "log cabin" wagon found on the street is modelled after a promotional vehicle used for political parades in Lincoln's time.

 Samuel Rosenwald purchased the Lyon House on Eighth Street across from Lincoln's home in 1868.
 Samuel's son Julius Rosenwald went on to become president of Sears Roebuck and Company and a major philanthropist; the Lyon House was Julius's boyhood home.
 A plaque was unveiled when the house was renamed in his honor in 2020.

+At selected times, and in conjunction with the Springfield Visitor Center, local historical reenactors portray Abraham Lincoln, Mary Todd Lincoln, and their neighbors or demonstrate period skills and entertainment within the park.

+Visitor Center

+Rangers staff the modern visitor center which has Lincoln-related artifacts on display and also shows a 23-minute theatrical documentary Abraham Lincoln: A Journey to Greatness, recreating Lincoln's personal and professional years in Springfield between about 1840 to 1860.
+Filming locations include Lincoln's home and neighborhood, New Salem, Illinois, The Old Capitol, and others.